philipwalton/mozart/README.md

 `_protected` {Object} The protected prototype.
 Use this object to store protected methods that are shared by all protected instances.
 Protected methods can be accessed by the current class and its subclasses.

 **privateKey**
 `__` {Function} The private key.
 This is used to get and set private instance properties.
 Private instances can only be accessed by the current class.
-(See [Priva`te Parts](https://github.com/philipwalton/private-parts#the-key-function) for more information on key functions.)
+(See [Private Parts](https://github.com/philipwalton/private-parts#the-key-function) for more information on key functions.)

 **privatePrototype**
 `__private` {Object} The private prototype.
 Use this object to store private methods that are shared by all private instances.
 Private methods can only be accessed by the current class.